Product Designer, Kontur.Talk

 New Kiosk Interface

-I redesigned the interface of meeting room screens.
-I made the main scenarios more visible and easier to use — joining a scheduled meeting, joining via QR code, starting a new meeting without a calendar event and many more like confirming or ending a booking.
+I redesigned the interface of in-room Kiosks and made the main scenarios more visible and easier to use — joining a scheduled meeting, joining via QR code, starting a new meeting without a calendar event, confirming bookings, ending reservations, and other key room interactions.
+I simplified navigation and improved the visibility of primary actions to reduce friction and make the experience more intuitive.

 Joining a meeting via QR code from the new kiosk interface